NASA Space Exploration Systems

 In 2010, I got to attend the NASA Orion Pad Abort 1 test at White Sands New Mexico.
 This test was to demonstrate that the Orion spacecraft could successfully abort from an on-pad Launch Vehicle accident, reach sufficient altitude, perform the maneuvers required to separate from the launch abort tower, stabilize, and deploy the parachutes for a safe landing.
 I was very familiar with these events given that I had performed some of the initial trades, analysis and design for these systems during 2005-2006.

-I performed trades and analysis in support of the continued development of the Ares V Heavy Lift Launch Vehicle (now SLS), and continued concept refinement for Lunar and Mars architecture studies.
+I performed trade studies and decision analysis in support of the continued development of the Ares V Heavy Lift Launch Vehicle (now SLS), and continued concept refinement for Lunar and Mars architecture studies.
 I participated in the development of the NASA agency-level Mars Design Reference Architecture 5.0 (NASA-SP-2009-566), serving as the Launch Vehicle Segment Lead on the Flight & Surface Systems Team.
 I developed the dual-use shroud concept for use in the packaging, launching and landing of very large interplanetary payloads.
-I would go on to author the NASA CxP Ares V Pre-Phase A Study Report, which would evolve into SLS through a series of technology and performance trades and analysis, including work I performed on engine-out assessment and Earth Departure Stage Technology requirements.
+I went on to author the NASA CxP Ares V Pre-Phase A Study Report, which would evolve into SLS through a series of technology trades and decision analysis, including work I performed on engine-out assessment and Earth Departure Stage Technology requirements.

-I provided a series of inputs directly to members of the U.S. Human Space Flight Plans Committee in 2009, and was active in the development of the NASA Constellation Storybook developed in concert across multiple NASA centers.
+I provided a series of policy and programmatic inputs to the U.S. Human Space Flight Plans Committee in 2009, and was active in the development of the NASA Constellation Storybook developed in concert across multiple NASA centers.
 This led to a series of research projects related to comparision and evaluation of multiple historical space exploration roadmaps and historical study of program development at NASA MSFC.

 Space Launch System (Ares) Hardware Testing 2009-2010